-Managing money is a very big part of university – for many students, it will be the first time you have to undertake such responsibility, and it can be a bit of a learning curve…
+Managing money is a very big part of university – for many students, it will be the first time you have to undertake such responsibility, and it can be a bit of a steep learning curve…

 Gluten free budget bargains

 Most supermarkets will have a ‘reduced’ or ‘bargain’ section, and will often mark down items that are coming up to their ‘best before’ or ‘use by’ date – leaving you with a great opportunity to bag yourself some bargains.
-Obviously the items will vary widely and not everything may be suitable, but there may be lots of naturally gluten free bits and bobs to swindle if you time it right!
+Obviously the items will vary widely and not everything may be suitable, but there will be lots of naturally gluten free bits and bobs to swindle if you time it right!

 It’s also very helpful when budgeting to make a list before you go shopping (maybe the above-mentioned bargains being the exception) along with a price limit of what you can afford to spend.
 Buying in bulk can help too – as long as you have enough storage space.

 And again, if you are able to obtain basic staples such as gluten-free bread and flour mixes on prescription, this will help to keep your food costs down.
 A gluten free prescription can play an important role in supporting your healthy management of coeliac disease.

 Coeliac UK are a fantastic resource for ensuring you’re in the know about gluten free foods.
 They have a really handy app which you can use to search and scan suitable foods – find out more about it here.